Most People Have Losing Fat Wrong

 4. HIIT Training

-HIIT training stands for high-intensity interval training.
+HIIT training stands for high-intensity interval training, which is great when it comes to losing fat.
 You may have heard of it before.
 This is training at a very high-intensity for a short period of time followed by short rest periods.

 On top of that, this training style is a great way to get a quick workout that builds both strength and endurance.